Dong-Wenzhao/Dong-Wenzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student in the [Department of Aeronautical and Aviation Engineering](https://www.polyu.edu.hk/aae/), Faculty of Engineering, at The Hong Kong Polytechnic University, under the supervision of [Dr. Gangyan Xu](http://xugangyan.cn/about.html).
+I am a second-year Ph.D. student in the [Department of Aeronautical and Aviation Engineering](https://www.polyu.edu.hk/aae/), Faculty of Engineering, at The Hong Kong Polytechnic University, under the supervision of [Prof. Gangyan Xu](http://xugangyan.cn/about.html).

 Rsearch interests
 ======